entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 268. Lung: not ossified (0), ossified (1).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 107; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 46.

 > - Clement *et al.* (in review): "Forey (1998, char.
-107)12 referred to the condition of the swimbladder rather than the condition of the lung (Cavin *et al.*, 2019, char.
-46)100.
-Brito *et al.* (2010)114 and Cupello *et al.* (2017)115 investigated the structure identified as the calcified lungs in actinistians and more specifically that of Axelrodichthys.
+107) referred to the condition of the swimbladder rather than the condition of the lung (Cavin *et al.*, 2019, char.
+46).
+Brito *et al.* (2010) and Cupello *et al.* (2017) investigated the structure identified as the calcified lungs in actinistians and more specifically that of Axelrodichthys.
 These structures have been identified in the literature also as ossified bladders.
 The ossified organ is located in a ventral position relative to the gut.
-One as to be aware that the outer wall of the spiral intestine and stomach of Latimeria also shows a higher density than surrounding tissues in CT-scan (Schultze & Cloutier, 1991)116."
+One as to be aware that the outer wall of the spiral intestine and stomach of Latimeria also shows a higher density than surrounding tissues in CT-scan (Schultze & Cloutier, 1991)."

 ## Characters added from Lu et al. (2016) and Clement et al. (2018)

 **(Find which characters overlapp the above.
 Mark them.)**
+**抓紧找出下面与上面重复的特征，将其标注出来。然后合并两个矩阵**
+**sarcopterygian phylogeny datase也是从Lu et al. 2016. 两边可以相互补充。**
 269. Tessellate prismatic calcified cartilage: absent (0), present (1).
 > Lu *et al.* (2016), character 1; Clement et al. (2018), character 1.